appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 <ContentRef url="/best-practices/building-multiple-apps-in-one-profile">Building Multiple Apps in One Profile</ContentRef>

-If your Android application has multiple product flavors, Appcircle will create a build for each flavor of your application and let you distribute them at once.
-A common usage to multi-flavor applications can be free and paid versions of the same application.
+If multiple product flavors are present in your Android application, a build will be created for each flavor, allowing for simultaneous distribution.
+A common use case for multi-flavor applications includes offering free and paid versions of the same application.

-When you build and distribute an application with multiple flavors, and `.apk` file will be created for each flavor.
-When the build is distributed, all of the binaries will be seen on the distribution profile:
+When an application with multiple flavors is built and distributed, an `.apk` file will be created for each flavor.
+Once distributed, all of the binaries will be visible on the distribution profile

 <Screenshot url="https://cdn.appcircle.io/docs/assets/BE-4163-main9.png" />